Napoleon Disentimed

 Napoleon Disentimed is a science fiction novel by American writer Hayford Peirce, first published by Tor Books in 1987.
 It is a humorous treatment of two standard science fiction themes, those of time travel and of parallel universes.
 The protagonist is a dapper, clever con man who, although born to humble origins in Bangor, Maine, United States, calls himself Sir Kevin Dean de Courtney MacNair of MacNair.
-Through a complicated series of misadventures he ends up impersonating Napoleon Bonaparte for the dictator's so-called "Missing Years", 1806–1808.
+Part of it is set in two alternate universes to our own.
+In one of them, Napoleon won the Napoleonic Wars and subdued Great Britain and Russia in 1806, thereafter securing global dominance for him and his descendants- a Napoleon V still sits on his world's French imperial throne in its 1980s.
+In another, the British royal family made different dynastic arrangements, leading to the birth of a male heir to King William IV rather than Queen Victoria, Frederick I, whose descendants still rule the United Kingdom- Frederick IV is the reigning monarch in its 1987.
+Through a complicated series of misadventures MacNair ends up impersonating Napoleon Bonaparte for the dictator's so-called "Missing Years", 1806–1808.
 By the end of the book he has succeeded in not only acquiring a beautiful wife and a slightly run-down château in France but in also inventing both the modern indoor flush toilet and Champagne.
 A sequel to Napoleon Disentimed, also featuring the MacNair, is The Burr in the Garden of Eden.